tylert/yummy-scripts/bread/tortillas.rst

 * 1/3 cup extra virgin olive oil, vegetable oil or other fairly neutral flavored oil
 * 1 cup warm water

-Combine flour, salt and baking powder in the bowl of a stand mixer.
-Using the dough hook, mix dry ingredients until well combined.
+Combine flour, salt and baking powder in a medium or large bowl, mix until well combined.

 Add oil and water with mixer running at a medium speed.
 After about 1 minute, or when mixture comes together and begins to form a ball, decrease mixing speed